cupnoodle/fluffyes/39-persist-data.md

 ## Keychain

 Previously, we have explained that UserDefaults saves data into plist.
 Using apps such as [iExplorer](https://macroplant.com/iexplorer), users can access the Library/Preferences folder of their iPhone and read / modify the UserDefaults plist data easily (eg: Change the boolean value of "boughtProVersion" from false to true, or change the amount of coins). **Don't ever store a boolean for checking if user has bought in-app purchase in UserDefaults**!
-User can change it very easily and get your goodies for free! 😬
+User can change it very easily (without jailbreaking) and get your goodies for free! 😬